Did this ever happen to you?

 What is SNDS?

-Have you ever heard of Postmaster by Google?
-If yes, then SNDS is like Postmaster, but by Microsoft.
+If you have ever heard of Postmaster by Google?
+Then SNDS is like Postmaster, but by Microsoft.
 It gives you crucial data about your email campaigns measured only against Outlook.com users.
 Here’s what you can measure:

 This data will help you measure your campaign’s performance and will be discussed in detail in upcoming sections.
 But before that, let’s talk about why you should care.